NeuroTechX/ntx_slack_archive/_announcements_.md

  >We are having our First official big meeting on Thursday as NeuroTechXs Hamilton chapter and I am super excited and I just wanted to share that with you guys :octopicorn: :unicorn_face: :confetti_ball: (Also, I just created the Slack channel)

+6/27/2017 6:56 PM

+ **bryan_j** :

+ >hectordomorozco: say whatttt!
+Amazing :) KW is having an event on Thursday as well, and TO on Friday.
+What a week!